-The Abstract must be written in English, be informative, should summarize only the most important aspects of the study, and should clearly state the scientific impact of the study.
+The Abstract must be written in English, be informative and should summarize the most important aspects and results of the study.
 It should be capable of being understood on its own without access to the text or figures.
-It should not contain the crystal data.
+It should not contain the crystal data or, usually, the space group.
 The systematic IUPAC name and the chemical formula should be given here, if they are not included in the Title.
-The Abstract should include mention of any crystal-lographically imposed symmetry.
+The Abstract should include mention of any crystallographically imposed symmetry or the presence of more than one molecule (or formula unit) in the asymmetric unit of the structure.
 Principal structural geometry results can be given here.
-Literature references should be avoided if possible; if required, they must be given in full, e.g. [Bürgi (1989).
+Literature references should be avoided if possible; if required, they must be given in full, e.g. [Bond, A. D., Davies, J. E. & Kirby, A. J. (2001).
 Acta Cryst.
-B45, 383-390].
+E57, o1242-o1244.].